 Whether in industry or academia, I have always engaged in developing software to make life a better place.

-I feel lucky that I got the chance to be involved with the Virtual Labs project sponsored by Ministry of Human Resource Development, Government of India.
-During my stay at Indian Institute of Technology Kharagpur, I have developed the Software Engineering and Advanced Network Technolgies Virtual Labs.
-I have led a team of four people working on different aspects of the projects.
-I have donned various roles including designer, developer, content writer and tester.
-I have worked both on the front-end as well as the back-end.
+As part of the Virtual Labs project sponsored by Ministry of Human Resource Development, Government of India, I developed (~2010–2017) the Software Engineering and Advanced Network Technolgies Virtual Labs.
+As the lead developer, I led a team of four people working on different aspects of the projects.
+In addition, I also donned various roles including designer, content writer, and tester.

 The Software Engineering Virtual Lab covers popular topics on the subject catering to the university syllabi and provides a workspace to the students to have hands-on practice.
 This lab teaches ER modeling, various UML diagrams, cyclomatic complexity, test suite design and other topics.
 Various software including Graphviz and PlantUML have been used at the back end.
 The workspace has been designed in such a way so that the students can understand the basic concepts and building blocks, rather than simply drawing some diagrams.